-An important tool for all contractors is a bank line of credit.
+An important tool for all contractors and surety bond companies is a bank line of credit or “bank line”.
 In a perfect scenario, all construction companies would have bank accounts full of cash at all times.
 Unfortunately, this is not always the case.
 Construction is a very cash intensive business that typically involves paying for labor, material, equipment and other costs before getting paid by the owner or upstream contractor.
 This gap can create a need for financing either internally with cash or from an outside source which is usually a bank line.

-Bond companies want to see a bank line of credit in place.
+Surety bond companies want to see a bank line of credit in place.
+In fact, getting a copy of a contractor’s bank line of credit is an important part of the surety bond underwriting process.
 Ideally, they are looking for minimal or no borrowings on the line.
 They view it as a potential safety net in the event that the contractor gets into a cash crunch or has a problem job.
 Bank borrowings are okay for subcontractors but here are a few tips to keep in mind:

 Cash vs. Borrowings

 Most surety bond companies will want to see that your cash and receivables are greater than your bank borrowings.
 Unless you want the bank to run your company, you need to be able to have the ability to pay them off if necessary.
 It’s difficult to do this without liquid assets.

 Many surety bond companies are working capital oriented.
 Working capital is simply current assets minus current liabilities.
 Since a bank line is typically considered a current liability, moving it long term will create working capital.
 So how do you do this?
 Simply take a portion or all of your bank line and convert it to a term loan.
 Unfortunately, you will lose some flexibility and maybe even have your line of credit reduced.
 However, you will create working capital and increase your bond capacity in most cases.
 Further, terms loans will protect you from the demand clauses discussed earlier.